-A total of six rivers and streams are intersected by the Project, including Waikare Gorge (Appendix B).
+A total of six rivers and streams are intersected by the Project (Appendix B).
 Options to avoid impacts to watercourses were considered during the project business case phase, and in early design.
-The Waikari River main channel and Pohatanui Stream/King's Creek are proposed to be crossed by bridges.
-This avoids the need for stream loss as bridges maintain a natural streambed and banks.
+The Waikari River main channel and Pohatanui Stream/King's Creek are proposed to be crossed by bridges, which will avoid the need for stream loss via culverting.